-- j) Government-Owned Entities, Excluding Native American Tribes (13 CFR §120.110(j)) - i.
+j) Government-Owned Entities, Excluding Native American Tribes (13 CFR §120.110(j))

+- i.
 Municipalities and other political subdivisions are not eligible. - ii.
-Special Requirements Applicable to Native American Businesses sued" clause specifically naming U.S. Federal courts as "courts of competent jurisdiction."
+Special Requirements Applicable to Native American Businesses

 A Native American tribe is a Governmental entity and is not eligible.
 A small business owned in whole or in part by a Native American tribe is eligible if: